Big Little Lies had big little changes.

-HBO's new drama starring Reese Witherspoon, Nicole Kidman and Shailene Woodley finally makes its debut this Sunday, taking Liane Moriarty's juicy 2014 bestseller about a murder and school politics at an elementary school from the page to the small screen.
+HBO's buzzy drama starring Reese Witherspoon, Nicole Kidman and Shailene Woodley aired its finale on Sunday night, bringing the gorgeous adaptation of Liane Moriarty's juicy 2014 bestseller about a murder and school politics at an elementary school to a deadly close.

-As huge fans of the novel, we were curious to see if any major changes were made in the transition, and we're happy to say the changes, small and few and far between, totally work and only add to this delicious and dark tale of a first grade fundraiser turned crime scene.
+As huge fans of the novel, we were happy with the changes made during the seven-episode run, from the smaller tweaks to the bigger liberties, which all only added to this delicious and dark tale of a first grade fundraiser turned crime scene.

 1. While all of Moriarty's books are set in Australia, the setting for HBO's BLL moves from the land down under to Monterey, Calif., but keeping the small beach town vibe (with house porn.
 So.
 Much.
 House.
 Porn.).

 "That was a big, conscious choice," Witherspoon said in an interview with Variety of the move.
 "I think we all agreed that [Monterey] brought more of the sense of a small community where everybody talks about each other."

 2. The book focuses mainly on the three women played by Witherspoon, Kidman and Woodley, but the series expands the POVs a bit, and viewers will get to know a lot more about Renata (Laura Dern) and Bonnie, really making it a show about five women.

 3. One of the school's working moms, Renata's job was bumped up from a pretty big deal in the financial world in the books to CEO of a major company in the TV show.
 And Madeline's rarely mentioned part-time job in the books gets a bigger role in the show, too, with the queen bee attempting to stage a production of Avenue Q, but facing petitions and push-back.